Written by Sneha Patwari, Corporate Secretary Lead

 Step 4: Download the Certificate

-Alternatively, you can also find the download code by logging in to the ACRA BizFile+ portal and checking the ‘Messages’ section.
+Alternatively, you can find the download code by logging in to the ACRA BizFile portal and checking the "Messages" section.

-You will receive the document in two formats: a standard PDF file and an OA (OpenAttestation) file.
-The download link for the documents will remain active for 30 days from the purchase date, and no extensions are available after that period.
-If you still need a copy after that, you would need to purchase again.
+You receive the document in two formats: a standard PDF file and an OpenAttestation (OA) file.
+The download link for the documents remains active for 30 days from the purchase date, with no extensions available after that period.
+If you still need a copy after that, you have to purchase it again.

 Final Note

-The Certificate of Incorporation (COI) confirms your company’s legal status in Singapore.
+The Certificate of Incorporation confirms your company's legal status in Singapore.
 Banks, counterparties, and some applications may ask for it.
-Once your business is successfully registered with ACRA, you can obtain the COI online for a fee.
+Once your business is registered with ACRA, you can obtain the COI online for a SGD 50 fee.

 If you need assistance navigating the incorporation process and obtaining your COI, Statrys is here to help.
-Statrys’ company formation package includes everything you need to establish your company:
+The Statrys company formation package includes everything you need to establish your company:

-✅Ongoing Support and Compliance: Ongoing compliance and corporate secretarial services to keep your business running smoothly, including obligations like filing annual returns.
+✅ Ongoing Support and Compliance: Corporate secretarial services to keep your business running smoothly, including obligations like filing annual returns.

 FAQs